luxfi/lattice/multiparty/README.md

   [https://pkg.go.dev/encoding](https://pkg.go.dev/encoding)) as well as the `io.WriterTo`
   and `io.ReaderFrom` interfaces (see [https://pkg.go.dev/io](https://pkg.go.dev/io)).
-- The last section of this README provides a detailed overview of the MHE-MPC protocol, its different instantiations, and maps the protocol steps to the relevant Lattigo types and methods.
+- The last section of this README provides a detailed overview of the MHE-MPC protocol, its different instantiations, and maps the protocol steps to the relevant Lattice types and methods.
 - The `examples/multiparty` folder contains example applications for simple MPC tasks.
   These examples are running all the parties in the same process, but demonstrate the use